jasonmgru/hollywood-harassment/README.md

 ## Mission
 With the recent string of allegations and convictions of sexual assault in the film industry, viewers need to know whether the movies and tv they are consuming ends up supporting sexual assailants and predators.

-Hollywood Harassment provides a quick search to make sure the viewer's tv show or movie is ethical.
+Hollywood Harassment provides a quick search to provide viewers with information about the people that they are watching.

-DISCLAIMER: Our algorithm is certainly not 100%
+DISCLAIMER: Our algorithm is certainly not 100% accurate; it falsely accuses some and does not accuse others.
+It is inteded to be a tool to help raise awareness, but it isn't a complete list.
+Viewers are encouraged to do their own research; we serve as a starting point.

 ## Resources
 To retrieve and verify our data, we used: